Published in

 Venus and Cupid by Rosalba Carriera | Source: SMK Open

-After the craze of these paintings dropped, Rosalba went into pastel portraits as her speciality.
-Those coloured chalks, known as pastels, were less explored during that time, and Rosalba used them to create natural textures in an unprecedented way.
+After the popularity of these paintings dropped, Rosalba went into pastel portraits as her specialty.
+Those colored chalks, known as pastels, were less explored during that time, and Rosalba used them to create natural textures in an unprecedented way.

 One of her first portraits was of the young French King, Louis XV.
-She furiously painted him in a highly-detailed manner and looked almost oil-paint-like treatment combined with more spontaneous technique in jacket, cravat and hair.
-You can actually see the individual chalk marks in these sections.
+She furiously painted him in a highly detailed manner and looked almost oil-paint-like treatment combined with more spontaneous technique in jacket, cravat, and hair.
+A close look reveals individual chalk marks in these sections.

 Portrait of King Louis XV by Rosalba Carriera